GameFoundry/bsf/Documentation/Manuals/Native/materials.md

 [GPU program](@ref gpuPrograms) and [render API](@ref renderAPI) manuals teach you how to create GPU programs and render states.

 ## Technique {#materials_a_b}
 Now that we know how to create a pass, we can use one or multiple passes to initialize a @ref BansheeEngine::Technique "Technique".
-A technique is just a container for passes, with names of the supported render API and renderer.
+A technique is just a container for passes for a specific render API and renderer.

 To create a technique call @ref BansheeEngine::Technique::create "Technique::create" and provide it with:
  - One or multiple passes
  - Supported render API name: Use built-in `RenderAPIAny` to signal that the technique works on any API, or use the render API identifier to signal that it only works on a specific one.
 By default supported identifiers are: `"D3D11RenderAPI"`, `"D3D9RenderAPI"`, `"GLRenderAPI"`, but more can be added via plugins.
 In general those identifiers are returned from @ref BansheeEngine::RenderAPICore::getName "RenderAPICore::getName".
 Most users should be okay by providing `RenderAPIAny`.
  - Supported renderer name: Use built-in `RendererAny` to signal that the technique works on any renderer, or use the renderer identifier to signal that it only works on a specific one.
 By default the only supported identifier is `"RenderBeast"`, but more can be added via plugins.
 In general those identifiers are returned from @ref BansheeEngine::Renderer::getName "Renderer::getName".
 Most users should be okay by providing `RendererAny`.
+ - An optional list of tags that allows renderer to pick which technique to use when rendering objects.
+Can be left empty in most cases.

 For example:
 ~~~~~~~~~~~~~{.cpp}